 Empathy.
 Empathy is, of course, essential to having a good consultation.
-When parents become aggressive or dissatisfied then our reaction can be to allow empathy fatigue to set in (Benson and Magraith, 2005).
-Acknowledging our own emotions is a good step in improving our own emotional intelligence and allowing us to go back to feeling empathic i.e. “I’m getting annoyed with this consultation and that’s making me lose empathy for this patient, but reality his symptoms are causing significant problems for him and his family”.
+When parents become aggressive or dissatisfied, then our reaction can be to allow empathy fatigue to set in (Benson and Magraith, 2005).
+Acknowledging our own emotions is a good step in improving our emotional intelligence and allowing us to go back to feeling empathic, i.e. “I’m getting annoyed with this consultation, and that’s making me lose empathy for this patient, but in reality, his symptoms are causing significant problems for him and his family“.

-Control your own emotions: even though you might feel like screaming/crying/fleeing the room, try to get on top of your emotions so that they do not affect the consultation.
+Control your own emotions: even though you might feel like screaming/crying/fleeing the room, try to get on top of your feelings, so they do not affect the consultation.
 Speak slowly, calm your breathing and make sure you are speaking in a quiet, calm tone.
-If you are struggling to maintain your emotions, try to compose yourself during pauses in the conversation.
-After the consultation take time to reflect and talk to others.
+If you struggle to maintain your emotions, try composing yourself during pauses in the conversation.
+After the consultation, take time to reflect and talk to others.

-Verbalise the difficulty: “We both have very different views about how your symptoms should be best managed and that’s causing some difficulty between us.
+Verbalise the difficulty: “We both have very different views about how your symptoms should be best managed, causing some difficulty between us.
 Do you agree?”
 As well as just stating the obvious, it is a statement that avoids blame.
-The aim is to create joint ownership of a problem so that you could work together towards a solution.
+The aim is to create joint ownership of a problem so that you can work together towards a solution.

-Validate your patient: they are getting frustrated and they need to feel like they are being listened to.
-Make sure you listen, are empathic and respond to ensure they know you have heard.
-“I hear what you are saying and I can see why you feel that way”.
+Validate your patient: they are getting frustrated and need to feel like they are being listened to.
+Please make sure you listen, are empathic and respond to ensure they know you have heard.
+“I hear what you are saying, and I can see why you feel that way”.
 Often repeating this type of validation can help diffuse the situation.

-Don’t be afraid of silence: sometimes just a minute or two of silence can help the family to reflect and regulate their own emotions.
-Resist the urge to fill every pause with your own voice and a response to their last comment.
+Don’t be afraid of silence: sometimes, just a minute or two can help the family reflect and regulate their emotions.
+Please resist the urge to fill every pause with your voice and a response to their last comment.

 Try to find some common ground: instead of flagging up the areas of disagreement, try to find overlaps in your and their expectations.
 When you are both so far apart, then it’s easy to see them as being unreasonable or demanding.
 Saying “I don’t think I’ve ever met parents who did not have their child’s best interests at heart” can show that you understand where they are coming from.
 Once some common ground has been found, this can be used as a foundation to make a plan.
 Encourage them to contribute to a plan that you can both agree on for going forward.

-Some times, in spite of doing our best to take all these factors into account, the consultation and the doctor-patient relationship cannot be saved.
-These case are upsetting for both parties.
+Sometimes, despite doing our best to take all these factors into account, the consultation and the doctor-patient relationship cannot be saved.
+These cases are upsetting for both parties.
 As a doctor, if all has failed, take time to reflect on the consultation at a later point.
-Perhaps review the notes and discuss with colleagues.
+Perhaps review the notes and discuss them with colleagues.

 Be the type of doctor where calling it a day with an unhappy patient is a rare event and something that you feel is worth reflecting on.